ERC-BPGC/QSTP_Introduction-to-MATLAB_2021/README.md

 # QSTP Introduction To MATLAB

-This repository contains all reading materials from the mechatronics summer course taught by [Ashutosh Gupta](https://github.com/Ashutosh781), [Pranav Goyal](https://github.com/pranavgo) and [Sanskar Jain](https://github.com/sanskarjain7), as part of the QSTP initiative.
+This repository contains all reading materials from the MATLAB summer course taught by [Ashutosh Gupta](https://github.com/Ashutosh781), [Pranav Goyal](https://github.com/pranavgo) and [Sanskar Jain](https://github.com/sanskarjain7), as part of the QSTP initiative.

 Millions of engineers and scientists worldwide use MATLAB for a range of applications, in industry and academia, including deep learning and machine learning, signal processing and communications, image and video processing, control systems, test and measurement, computational finance, and computational biology.
 The goal of this project is to introduce beginners to MATLAB and its applications in robotics.

 ## Course Structure